Rota (architecture)

-Monks were stationed close by or are notified that someone has turned the wheel by various mechanisms.
-In some cases, especially at night and in winter, the rota is filled by the monks with food, and left there for the poor, to give them something to eat without them having to ask.
-The rota has also been used by those mothers who don't want to (or couldn't) keep their (often illegitimate) newborn babies.
-They left them in the safe hands of monks or nuns, their anonymity being guaranteed by the rota.
-In some Church dioceses the instrument was abolished to discourage this latter use.
+Monks were stationed close by, or were notified by various mechanisms that the wheel had been turned.
+In some cases, especially at night and in winter, the rota was filled by the monks with food for the poor, to give them something to eat without them having to ask.
+The rota was also used by mothers giving up their (often illegitimate) newborn babies into the hopefully safe hands of monks or nuns, their anonymity being guaranteed by the rota.
+In some Church dioceses the instrument was abolished to discourage this.